yahoo/burst/docs/architecture/burst_architecture.md

 results in a useful form back to the client with low latency.

-This goal has translated to a system architecture design focused on the distribution of language driven queries from a master node out to multiple worker nodes where rapid parallel scans of carefully optimized binary data are performed, results gathered, merged with other results, and passed back to the master node for a final merge.
+This goal has translated to a system architecture design focused on the distribution of language driven queries from a supervisor node out to multiple worker nodes where rapid parallel scans of carefully optimized binary data are performed, results gathered, merged with other results, and passed back to the supervisor node for a final merge.

 ## architectural themes